 A user can delete the forked repository for any reason.
 Maybe the requirement is over, or maybe the user wants to have a lesser mess in the repository section when the changes are done.
 Deleting a forked repository also helps in memory saving since GitHub creates a pointer of the original repository to the forked repository (along with the changes that take extra memory).
 These are just a few reasons, there can be any number of reasons for deleting a forked repository.

 Fortunately, this is a very simple process.
 Just keep in mind not to delete the repository until the changes have been merged into the original repository or the user is too sure about deleting the repository since after deleting, you will lose all the changes.

 Alright, let's delete the same repository that we forked above.
 For this, go to the repository page (ToolsQA) from which we forked in the last section.
 You can navigate to the repository page from the repository list located in the left column of the dashboard.

 1.On the repository page, go to Settings located on the top row.

-GitHub’s heart is Git repositories.
+GitHub's heart is Git repositories.
 It is meant to share them all across the world.
 Forking a repository in GitHub is one of the most common actions on GitHub.
-How will you contribute if you won’t fork the original repository on to your account?
-Forking the repository and deleting it is an easy process and I hope you got the understanding of it.
+How will you contribute if you won't fork the original repository onto your account?
+Forking the repository and deleting it is an easy process and I hope you got the understanding it.